Does A Car Heater Use Gas?

 Not really.
 The impact of using a car heater on your mpg will be essentially nothing.

-A car heater is there to be used, whether for comfort or for necessary functions like clearing the windshield of frost and ice.
+A car heater is there to be used, whether for comfort or for essential functions like clearing the windshield of frost and ice.

-Of course, you might use marginally less if you turn it off, but there’s no real reason.
-If you’re worried about the electrical load, maybe turn the fan speed down slightly – but you don’t need to do anything drastic.
+Of course, you might use marginally less if you turn it off, but there’s no genuine reason.
+If you’re worried about the electrical load, maybe turn the fan speed down slightly – but you don’t need to do anything extreme.

 A car is designed to use fuel.
 For a vehicle to function as it was intended, it needs to use gasoline.
-Sometimes, it’s easy to forget this, getting caught up with every little gas-saving trick.
+Sometimes, it’s simple to forget this, getting caught up with every small gas-conserving trick.

 Your car needs a heater.
-It uses minimal extra fuel, so – in short – don’t worry about it too much.
+It uses minimal extra fuel, so – in brief – don’t worry about it too much.
 Turn the heater on when you need it, and turn it down or off when you don’t.
-The difference it’ll make to your gas usage will essentially be nothing.
+The difference it’ll make to your gas usage will essentially be negligible.

 You Might Love These